Celtic settlement of Southeast Europe: Battle of Delphi

+After the capture of Thermopylae, Brennus pushed on to sack Delphi, which was then a member of the Aetolian League.

-Both historians who relate the attack on Delphi (then member of the Aetolian League), Pausanias and Junianus Justinus, say that the Gauls were defeated and driven off.
+Both historians who relate the attack on Delphi, Pausanias and Junianus Justinus, say that the Gauls were defeated and driven off.
 They were overtaken by a violent thunderstorm, which made it impossible to manoeuvre or even hear their orders.
 The night that followed was frosty, and in the morning the Greeks attacked them from both sides.
 Brennus was wounded and the Gauls fell back, killing those of their own wounded who were unable to retreat.
 That night, a panic fell on the camp, as the Gauls divided into factions and fought amongst themselves.
 They were joined by Acichorius and the rest of the army, but the Greeks forced them into a full-scale retreat.
 Brennus took his own life by drinking neat wine according to Pausanias, or by stabbing himself according to Justinus.

-Pressed by the Aetolians, the Gauls fell back to the Spercheios, where the waiting Thessalians and Malians destroyed them.
+Pressed by the Aetolians, the Gauls fell back to the river Spercheios, where they were routed by the Thessalians and Malians.

+Tylis in Thrace

+Most scholars deem the Greek campaign a disaster for the Celts.
+Some of the survivors of the Greek campaign, led by Comontoris (one of Brennus's generals) settled in Thrace.
+In 277 BC, Antigonus II Gonatas defeated the Gauls at the Battle of Lysimachia and the survivors retreated, founding a short-lived city-state in Thrace named Tyle.

+Galatia in Asia Minor

+Another group of Gauls, who split off from Brennus's army in 281 BC, were transported over to Asia Minor by Nicomedes I to help him defeat his brother and secure the throne of Bithynia.
+They eventually settled in the region that came to be named after them, Galatia.
+They were defeated by the Seleucid Empire under Antiochus I, and as a result, they were confined to barren highlands in the centre of Anatolia.